alwaysbecooking/freshmold/ai-rules/docs/for_ai/rules/meta_memory_bank.md

     Start --> Process

-Note: When triggered by **update memory bank**, I MUST review every memory bank file, even if some don't require updates.
+Note: When triggered by **update memory bank**, the AI MUST review every memory bank file, even if some don't require updates.
 Focus particularly on activeContext.md and progress.md as they track current state.

-- REMEMBER: After every memory reset, I begin completely fresh.
-The Memory Bank is my only link to previous work.
-It must be maintained with precision and clarity, as my effectiveness depends entirely on its accuracy.
-If I am told to
+- REMEMBER: After every memory reset, the AI begins completely fresh.
+The Memory Bank is its only link to previous work.
+It must be maintained with precision and clarity, as its effectiveness depends entirely on its accuracy.
+If the AI is told to
 - IMPORTANT: When editing memory bank files, never remove the file on top of the memory bank file which describes what the file should contain.
 - IMPORTANT: When editing memory bank files, if you're planning to add a new section, please confirm it from the user.
 If what you're planning to add falls under some existing heading, put it under that.
 - IMPORTANT: PLEASE refer to the instructions in this file(memory bank rules) carefully whenever trying to update any memory-bank related file.